 The big stuff is all out of the way and now it’s a matter of logistics and managing things until we can finally fly out and set sail.

 Today we met with the British Citizenship office to go through my citizenship paperwork.
-Hopefully that will come back quickly and I can get my British Passport.
+Hopefully, that will come back quickly and I can get my British Passport.
 We also unloaded a garage full of tools that my father-in-law allowed to collect dust for years.
-The dining room set is gone and some more friends put their names on a few more thing.
+The dining room set is gone and some more friends put their names on a few more things.

 So how do I feel about tomorrow?

 Interestingly, I don’t feel much of anything right now.
 We’ve been so busy that my nerves haven’t had a chance to rear their ugly head.
 I do hope that we love the boat.
 I have a knowing that we will – if that’s the right terminology to use?!

 Part of me feels like we’re two common people going out to buy a very uncommon thing and I’m not sure how I’ll act.
 Hopefully, I’ll just be myself but I feel a bit out of my comfort zone.
 Going from a tiny 35′ yacht to a 56′ yacht is quite a leap.
 I think to myself, ‘look at little ole us going and buying this big boat!’

 It’s not that I feel like we don’t deserve it or it’s too much for us common folk.